I like to share information that makes life more joyful and meaningful. My main interests are health and general wellness in body and mind.

-Creamy taste and of fine texture.
-Usually long oval shape and golden in colour with short and sharp thorns.
+Creamy taste and fine texture.
+Usually, the long oval shape and golden in colour with short and sharp thorns.

-Medium-sized with long oval shape.
+Medium-sized with a long oval shape.
 Solid yellow flesh, sweet and creamy.

 Ang Bak (Red Flesh) D 164

 Has long thorns.
-Flesh is rich and sweet.
+The flesh is rich and sweet.

 The Mother of All Kings of Durians